-Infrastructure Requirements
+Infrastructure requirements

-Infrastructure Requirement Estimated Cost Affordable Housing 10% requirement based upon a 75% social rented and 25% intermediate Unknown- To be implemented by the developer Education Contributions towards the extension of two primary schools.
+Infrastructure Requirement Estimated Cost Affordable Housing 10% requirement based upon a 75% social rented and 25% intermediate Unknown - To be implemented by the developer Education Contributions towards the extension of two primary schools.
 Contribution to the development of a new 1.5 form entry primary school.
-Contribution to the expansion of two secondary schools £2,855 per dwelling Children's Play Provision Preference for developer to provide on site fixed play and then provide a commuted sum for maintenance (20 years) Unknown- To be implemented by the developer Sport and Leisure Contribution towards sport and recreation facility within the wider SSGA.
-Including 3G pitch, multi purpose pitch and wheeled sports area then provide a commuted sum for maintenance (20 years) £855 per dwelling Greenspace Preference for developer to provide and then provide a commuted sum for maintenance (20 years) Cost dependant on greenspace proposal Ecology (HRA) Provision of well connected SSAANGs Where this is not practical contributions will be sort towards SAMMs SSAANG to be implemented by developer, maintenance cost dependant on SSAANG proposal SAMM £1,804 per dwelling Ecology (HRA) Enhancement, protection and maintenance of the designated sites Cost specific to each site Chapelgarth - £320 per dwelling LNBL - £311 per dwelling Cherry Knowle - £349 per dwelling South Ryhope - £491 per dwelling Sustainable Urban Drainage System Developer to implement and provide a commuted sum for maintenance (20 years) Dependant on proposal Public Transport Contributions will be required towards the pump priming of a bus link. £316 per dwelling Allotments Model suggests 15 plots per 1000 households, on an average size of between 250 - 300 square metres .
-Preference for developer to Unknown- To be implemented by the developer Art To be provided on site by the developer Unknown- To be implemented by the developer District Heating Scheme To be included/provided by the developer Studies/work on going Employment Apprenticeships/Targeted Recruitment and Training Junction Improvements Junction improvements as required (site by site) Unknown- To be implemented by the developer Road RDLR- Contributions towards the completion of the 'missing link' £1,847 per dwelling Cycling & Pedestrian Links To be provided on site by the developer Unknown- To be implemented by the developer Costs will rise in line w vith inflation and will be indexed linked
+Contribution to the expansion of one secondary school £2,855-3,095 per dwelling Children's Play Provision Preference for developer to provide on site fixed play and maintain in perpetuity Unknown- To be implemented by the develope Sport and Leisure Contribution towards sport and recreation facility within the wider SSGA.
+Including 3G pitch, multi purpose pitch and wheeled sports area then provide a commuted sum for maintenance (20 years) £855-927 per dwelling Greenspace Preference for developer to provide and maintain in perpetuity.
+Cost dependant on greenspace proposal Ecology (HRA) Provision of well connected SSAANGs.
+Where this is not practical contributions will be sort towards SAMMs SSAANG to be implemented by developer, maintenance cost dependant on SSAANG proposal SAMM £1,804- 1,845 per dwelling Ecology (HRA) Enhancement, protection and maintenance of the designated sites Cost specific to each site Chapelgarth - £320-327per dwelling LNBL - £311-337per dwelling Cherry Knowle - £349-378 per dwelling South Ryhope - £491-532 per dwelling Sustainable Urban Drainage System Developer to implement and provide a commuted sum for maintenance (20 years) Dependant on proposal Public Transport Contributions will be required towards the pump priming of a bus link. £316-343 per dwelling Allotments Model suggests 15 plots per 1,000 households, on an average size of between 250-300 square metres .
+Preference for developer to include on-site.
+If agreed off-site a financial contribution will be sought. £85.50-93 per dwelling for off-site contribution Art To be provided on site by the developer Unknown- To be implemented by the developer Junction Improvements Junction improvements as required (site by site) Unknown- To be implemented by the developer Road RDLR- Contributions towards the completion of the 'missing link' £1,847-2,002 per dwelling Cycling & Pedestrian Links To be provided on site by the developer Unknown- To be implemented by the developer Costs will rise in line w vith inflation and will be indexed linked